Table of contents

 Childproof the bathroom

 Make sure items intended for adults — sharp razors, clippers, tweezers — are kept safely stored in the bathroom and away from curious hands of little ones.

-Studies show that soaking in a hot bath soothes music aches, lowers blood pressure, and helps us get a good night's sleep.
+Studies show that soaking in a hot bath soothes muscle aches, lowers blood pressure, and helps us get a good night's sleep.